IrtizaNasar/CCI-Diploma22/README.md

 ### Hour 4:
 - Break (10 Mins)
-- Coding exercise: Poetic code – Nicola (45 Mins)
+- Coding exercise: Poetic code – Tom & Nicola (45 Mins)

 <!-- See the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=63591) for a link to the Collaborate Ultra Session for this week.